everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 `cargo component` generates a set of bindings that produce a `Guest` trait that requires us to implement the interfaces from our WIT world.
 It also provides an interface for the WASI logging dependency.

-Our Rust source code implements `add` and `divide` with logging for each operation and error reporting when division by zero occurs.
+Our [Rust source code][rust-src] implements `add` and `divide` with logging for each operation and error reporting when division by zero occurs.

 ```rust
 #[allow(warnings)]